 In 1951, the first buildings were opened.
 They now form the left hand side of our present buildings as you look from the front.
 A new and larger sanctuary was added in 1957, a further large meeting room(the Fellowship Room) in 1962 and the whole sanctuary and vestibule were extended and enhanced in 2000.

 These additions to the buildings have reflected the growth in church attendance and membership here.
-Our present membership is one hundred and thirteen.
-Our average congregation on a Sunday morning is about a seventy men, women and children.
+Our present membership is one hundred and seven.
+Our average congregation on a Sunday morning is about a sixty men, women and children.

 We come from a variety of backgrounds, are of mixed ages and are all at different stages on our faith journey.